Ipstenu/varnish-http-purge/readme.txt

 = Why aren't my changes showing when I use CloudFlare or another proxy? =

 When you use CloudFlare or any other similar service, you've got a proxy in front of the Varnish proxy.
-In general this isn't a bad thing.
+In general this isn't a bad thing, though it can introduce some network latency (that means your site may run slower because it has to go through multiple layers to get to the content).
 The problem arises when the DNS shenanigans send the purge request to your domain name.
 When you've got an additional proxy like CloudFlare, you don't want the request to go to the proxy, you want it to go to Varnish server.

 On single-site, you can edit this via the Tools -> Varnish Status page.
 On Multisite, you'll need to add the following to your wp-config.php file: